 The dialog includes an upper section used to control the naming of the Rooms, and a lower section used to control the naming of the components within those Rooms.
 At the Room level, there are 2 flat naming styles and 3 hierarchical naming styles, typically you would only need to choose a hierarchical naming style if the design has channels within channels.
 Otherwise, a flat Room naming style is shorter and easier to understand.

 $Component_$ChannelIndex option will give the shortest, and most easily interpreted component designation.
 It is also possible to construct your own designator naming scheme, using the available keywords.

-Repeated components (and nets) are managed by applying a systematic naming scheme, chosen in the Multi-Channel tab of the Options for Project.
+Repeated components are managed by applying a systematic naming scheme, chosen in the Multi-Channel tab of the Options for Project.

 The Role of the Room

 A Room is a PCB design object used to define an area on the board, which can then be used in two ways: